AdamStuckert/Footloose_genome/GenomeAssemblyWorkbook.md

+#### Genome Assembly for the Borneon foot flagging frog

+This is our approach to assembling, error correcting, and annotating this genome.

+### Data overview

-Downloaded data from the 5th SMRTcell and checked md5sums.
+Downloaded data from the 5 PacBio SMRTcells and checked md5sums.
 Converted good reads (subreads) to fasta files using `samtools fasta`.

 Quick diagnostics on read data: